The National Center for Jewish Art (NCJA)

 c) Break down prejudice and misconceptions.

 Exhibited are 20th Century and Contemporary artists.
-Some of the masters and contemporary Jewish and Israeli artists included are: Jacques Lipchitz, Ira Moskowitz, Menashah Kadishman, Ben Shahn, Jack Levine, Ruevin Rubin, Moshe Castel, Moshe Bernstein, Yukov Agam, David Gilboa, Raphael Soyer, and Tobi Kahn.
-Current additional exhibits include the SWED Collection of Jewish Ceremonial Art, George Tobolowsky’s, “The Elements
+Some of the masters and contemporary Jewish and Israeli artists included are: Jacques Lipchitz, Ira Moskowitz, Menashah Kadishman, Ben Shahn, Jack Levine, Ruevin Rubin, Moshe Castel, Moshe Bernstein, Yukov Agam, David Gilboa, Raphael Soyer, Jeffrey Brosk, and Tobi Kahn.
+Current additional exhibits include the SWED Collection of Jewish Ceremonial Art and George Tobolowsky’s “The Elements of Hanukkah," and Barbara Hines' "Celebration of Survival."

-Advisors and mentors to the NCJA include: Laura Kruger, Guest Curator, Hebrew Union College, New York, N.Y.; Vivian Mann, Jewish Theological Seminary; Tobi Kahn, Artist and Professor, School of Visual Arts, Brooklyn, N.Y., co-founder of the artist’s Beit Midrash at the Skirball Center of Temple Emanu-El, New York; and George Tobolowsky, Sculptor of found metal objects and expert on maps of the Holy Land.
+Advisors and mentors to the NCJA include: Laura Kruger, Guest Curator, Hebrew Union College, New York, N.Y.; Tobi Kahn, Artist and Professor, School of Visual Arts, Brooklyn, N.Y., co-founder of the artist’s Beit Midrash at the Skirball Center of Temple Emanu-El, New York; and George Tobolowsky, Sculptor of found metal objects and expert on maps of the Holy Land.